trisberg/postgres-music/accelerator-log.md

 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/test/java/com/example/music/ApplicationTests.java', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/static/img/glyphicons-halflings-white.png', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'LICENSE', will use the one appearing last
+┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path '.tanzu/config/httproute-postgres-music.yml', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'settings.gradle', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/albums.json', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/static/js/errors.js', will use the one appearing last
+┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path '.tanzu/config/postgresql-instance-music.yml', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/static/templates/albumForm.html', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/resources/static/css/app.css', will use the one appearing last
 ┃ ┃ ┃ ┃ ┃ ┃ Debug Multiple representations for path 'src/main/java/com/example/music/Application.java', will use the one appearing last